Inventory Turnover Ratio Calculator

 Most health-conscious retail networks target an annualized turnover index between 4 to 6 turns.
 Ratios dropping below 2 indicate stagnant stock velocity, creating holding costs and locking up working capital.
 Excessively high metrics can flag under-stocking, which triggers regular stockouts and missed sales.

-Q: What represents a strong, competitive inventory turnover benchmark in 2026?
+Q: What's a strong inventory turnover benchmark in 2026?